Tojikan/znz-roll20/docs/p0-rolls.md

 `Player shoots with their gun.
 They spend 3 ammo to make 3 attacks.` `Player is trying to kick down a door.
 They can spend an additional 3 energy (physical action points) to improve the results of their roll by 3.`

 Adding resources can help ensure certain actions succeed.
 If the roll still fails, the player loses the resources they spent without achieving the desired result.
 Player should manage resources carefully and decide when to spend it and when to reserve it for more dire situations.
-If they completely run out of a resource, the character may suffer harsh consequences.
+If they completely run out of a resource, the character will suffer harsh consequences and possibly death.
 <br/><br/>

 ### Standard Rolls ###

 A standard roll is the common roll used for any action that is not a direct attack against an enemy.
 These rolls all utilize a single D10 roll for the action and any bonuses are added to the roll.
-Any additional resources spent gain a flat bonus to the roll result.
-Players can even overcome natural 1s by spending enough resources.
+Any additional resources spent will add a flat bonus to the roll result.
+Players can even overcome rolls of natural 1s by spending enough resources.

 Example: